 I had lots more written out, but the list started getting super long so I’ll stop right there and maybe do a part 2.
 It’s amazing when you’ve had relationships end, just how much you learn and know you could have done differently, isn’t it?

 My sister and her new husband will be amazing.
-Hopefully she’ll always be giving amazing marriage advice in the future and never have to hand out the “keep your marriage from ending” advice like I
+Hopefully she’ll always be giving amazing marriage advice in the future and never have to hand out the “keep your marriage from ending” advice like I get to.

 I found this in my FB news feed and I just couldn't let it go until I share this to all of you.
 Amazing list, isn't it?
 I found myself agreeing with every words he said and would want to wish his future relationship more love and success.